-Disney’s Dinosaur cost the studio over $100m to make – but was actually a film that was conceived on the set of RoboCop, and pitched by the team behind that film.
+Disney’s Dinosaur cost the studio over $100m to make – but was actually a film that was conceived on the set of RoboCop, and pitched by the team

 A notable outlier in Disney’s official roster of animated classics is Dinosaur, a film which combines live-action locations with CG renderings of a “fearfully great lizard” cast.
 Now discussed mostly as a curio, it’s not so much that the film has been forgotten in the exactly 20 years and one day since it first opened in US, more that its story and characters have been forgotten.
 That’s not a great legacy.

 And here I am now, to make things worse by skipping over the actual film itself and digging again into the story of its origins.
 Because while the history of Dinosaur is fascinating, its prehistory is arguably more so.

 In 1999, while Dinosaur was deep in production, Cinefantastique published a special double-sized issue to celebrate 100 years of stop motion.
 It’s the edition with Ray Harryhausen and one of his peerless Jason And The Argonauts skeletons on the cover.
 Inside this magazine is a great feature with Phil Tippett – the stop motion pioneer behind the Go-Motion effects in Dragonslayer and The Empire Strikes Back, and the man who put the tiger in ED-209’s tank.

 Much of the magazine’s discussion with Tippett was given over to his work on Dinosaur back in the 80s, almost 15 years before the concept came to fruition.
 What’s revealed here is that Dinosaur actually started life in discussions on the set of RoboCop, where Tippett, producer Jon Davison and director Paul Verhoeven schemed together to create a stop-motion powered picture set in days and hours leading up to the Cretaceous–Paleogene extinction event.